 - f)Visual and Performing Arts (VPA)– 1 year required Two semesters of approved arts courses from a single VPA discipline: dance, drama/theater, music or visual art.
 Students entering in the fall of 2006 or later must satisfy the VPA requirement by completing an appropriate single course in a year-long sequence (i.e., the second semester must be the continuation of the first semester).
 If scheduling challenges demand, students may divide the year-long course in two different academic years, as long as the course curriculum is designed as a year-long sequence and approved as such by the University.

 - g) College Preparatory Electives–1 year required One year (two semesters), in addition to those required in "a-f" above, chosen from the following areas: visual and performing arts (non-introductory level courses), history, social science, English, advanced mathematics, laboratory science and language other than English (a third year in the language used for the "e" requirement or two years of another language).

-- Alternative Options For Satisfying the "a-g" Requirements can be accessed at the following hyperlink: Alternative "a-g" options
+- Alternative Options For Satisfying the "a-g" requirements can be accessed at the following hyperlink: Options for satisfying the "A-G" requirements

 - The UC's Campus Admission practices can be accessed at the following hyperlink: UC Campus Specific Admission Practices